dlueth/qoopido.demand/README.md

 ## Compatibility
 Qoopido.demand is developed for Chrome, Firefox, Safari, Opera and IE9+.

-To additionally support IE8 a standalone script is included in the distribution.
-It can be loaded by including a script tag pointing to ```legacy.js``` in the head of your document.
-The addon contains polyfills for ```Function.prototype.bind``` as well as ```Object.keys```.
+Fallback support for IE8 has been removed with Qoopido.demand 4.0.0 due to the lack of justifiable polyfills for parts of the inheritance pattern.

 I do test on MacOS Sierra where Qoopido.demand is fully working on Chrome, Firefox, Safari and Opera.
-To test IE8, 9, 10, 11 as well as Edge the official Microsoft VMs via VirtualBox.
+IE9, 10, 11 as well as Edge are testet on the official Microsoft VMs via VirtualBox.

 ## Requirements
 Due to modules getting loaded via XHR/XDR a remote server has to have CORS enabled and you should generally not load modules across protocols.
 Rest assured though that most of the usual CDNs have CORS enabled by default.